 That said, what if you could track your forms on your own with just a few clicks…

-In this article, we’ll show you the simplest method to track your Gravity Forms conversions, so you can track your form conversions easily, by yourself, without touching a single line of code.
+In this article, we’ll show you how to track Gravity Forms conversions with Google Analytics without touching a single line of code.

 How to Set Up Gravity Forms Tracking in Google Analytics

-The first method, i.e. by setting up Google Analytics goals manually, is a far less user-friendly approach.
-This involves creating a goal and defining it for your forms which requires some expertise in using Google Analytics.
+On the other hand, the second method is a far less user-friendly approach.
+This involves creating custom events and defining them for your forms, which requires coding and some expertise in using Analytics.

 MonsterInsights is the best WordPress Google Analytics plugin.
 It’s a beginner-friendly, yet powerful, tool for tracking your WordPress website analytics.